Lugarno Lions Club Visit Save Sight Institute; Professors John Grigg and Stephanie Watson acknowledged for their commitment to ophthalmology

 The tour continued to the Billson Lab with a comprehensive overview of the research by Professor Paul Martin, complete with some awe-inspiring images of the human retina.

-The afternoon was capped off with Associate Professor John Grigg and Professor Stephanie Watson being formally invited to the Lugarno Club’s annual dinner on the 11 May to acknowledge their contribution to the community.
+The afternoon was capped off with Professor John Grigg and Professor Stephanie Watson being formally invited to the Lugarno Club’s annual dinner on the 11 May to acknowledge their contribution to the community.